Bevo Francis: Biography

-In 1951, during his senior year in high school in Wellsville, Ohio, Francis scored 776 points in 25 games for an average of nearly 32 points per game.
+In 1951, during his senior year in high school at Wellsville, Ohio, Francis scored 776 points in 25 games for an average of nearly 32 points per game.
 In the process, he led his team to a 19–1 regular season record and a berth in the state playoffs.
 He was a unanimous all-state performer.

 In 1953, Francis averaged 48.3 points a game, which is an NCAA record.
 He actually averaged 50.1 points per game over the season, but the NCAA excluded some of his best games because they were against lesser competition, such as junior colleges.
 One of the games that did not count in the official totals was a 116-point game against Ashland Junior College.

 In 1954, Francis averaged 48.0 points a game.
 He scored a then-record 113 in a single game, eclipsed in 2012 by Grinnell's Jack Taylor's 138 points against Faith Baptist Bible.
 Francis still holds the top two scoring averages in NAIA history, along with many NCAA records.

-Bevo Francis, teammate Al Schreiber, and his coach Newt Oliver later signed with the Boston Whirlwinds, a barnstorming team that played against the Harlem Globetrotters.
+Francis, teammate Al Schreiber, and his coach Newt Oliver later signed with the Boston Whirlwinds, a barnstorming team that played against the Harlem Globetrotters.
 He was subsequently drafted by Philadelphia of the NBA, but opted to return home to his wife and family.

 Francis died on June 3, 2015, due to complications of esophageal cancer in Highlandtown, Ohio.
 The Bevo Francis Award, which is given to the top small college basketball player in the United States, is named in his honor.